Lasssssa/AUDIO_STREAMING_APP_MELODIZ/README.md

 # Mélodiz Project CIR2 - End Year Project

-Creator of **Mélodiz** : Théo Porodo / Paul Brochoire / Matthieu Stéphant

 # Testing the current VM : 10.10.51.74
 The original version of Mélodiz is currently available at 10.10.51.74 (ISEN network).
 ### Web application test section
 You can test the site at 10.10.51.74
-- Test account 1: Email : theo@gmail.com | Password :  mdp
+- Test account 1: Email : eleve@1.com | Password : mdpEleve1
-- Test account 2: Email : vincent.rocher@gmail.com | Password : mdp
+- Test account 2: Email : eleve@2.com | Password : mdpEleve2

 ### SSH VM connection part
 - To connect to the virtual machine :
 - Use the command `ssh user1@10.10.51.74` in a linux console
-- User 1's password is: `mdpGroupe`.
+- User 1's password is: `mdpGroupeWork3`.
-- You can then access the application's source code in the following folder: `cd /var/www/html/projet_CIR2_web/`
+- You can then access the application's source code in the following folder: `cd /var/www/html/AUDIO_STREAMING_APP_MELODIZ/`

 ### Database connection part
 If you want to check some details about the database, you can connect to it :
 - `psql musiquedb adminprojet`
 - If the password is asked, here it is : 'mdpProjet'

+# Installation with Docker
+Unfortunately, this project has not been programmed with docker, so you need to set up your Linux machine.

+However, it's possible that a version with docker will be released one day.

 # Setup the linux machine